-Everyone should make a Will.
+Making a Will is incredibly important.
 It’s your chance to decide what happens to your money, property, and possessions after you die.
-You should use a solicitor to ensure that the correct people benefit from your estate.
+Will writing solicitors ensure that the correct people benefit from your estate.

 Will writing services: amendments to existing Wills

-Your circumstances will inevitably change at certain points in your life, and you may revise your decisions regarding who you want to leave you estate to.
-You should always search for the services of a solicitor to ensure that your Will is properly amended in order to reflect those desired changes.
+Your circumstances will inevitably change at certain points in your life, and you may revise your decisions regarding who you want to leave your estate to.
+You should always search for the services of a Will writing solicitor to ensure that your Will is properly amended in order to reflect those desired changes.

 It is wise to keep an existing Will and wishes under regular review – for example:

 - You may now be separated or divorced meaning you are free to nominate new beneficiaries.

 - You may be getting married or entering into a civil partnership (marriage automatically cancels any existing Will) – when you get married you may wish to draw up mirror Wills.

 - You may now have children who had not been born when your existing Will was drawn, or your children may now be grown up with children of their own.

 - You may now be a property owner with the consequence that you have a significant asset to dispose of upon your death so Wills Trusts may now be of relevance.